typkrft/Poison-Firefox-Theme/README.md

    -  [ ] Context Menu Background
    -  [ ] Check if there are variables set I can use or link wals cached .css file.
 Restarts would be required if simply linking cached css.
-        - [ ] If Linking to .css from .cache/wal create a template to add alphachannels
+        - [ ] If linking to .css from .cache/wal create a template to add alpha channels
 -  [ ] Clean up rules and make them more concise.
 -  [ ] Find a better solution to show and hide the macOS Titlebar buttons [ (x) (-) (+) ]
 -  [ ] Change Right Click Menu Seperators and Right Click Hover Color